 - Scale the project deployment, using the context menu for the service (the first node below the project).
 You can also scale the deployment from the Properties tab of a deployment (replication controller) and deploymentconfig. - View the rsync output in the Console view.
-You can also see the progress of the file transfer after you publish local changes to OpenShift Container Platform.
+You can also see the progress of the file transfer after you publish local changes to OpenShift.

 2.2.
-SETTING UP AND REMOTELY MONITORING AN OPENSHIFT CONTAINER PLATFORM APPLICATION
+SETTING UP AND REMOTELY MONITORING AN OPENSHIFT APPLICATION

-In some scenarios, the user already has a remote instance of OpenShift Container Platform running with various applications on it and may want to monitor it.
-The IDE allows users to set up a connection to a remote instance of OpenShift Container Platform and then use logs (application logs and build logs) to troubleshoot and monitor running applications.
-Connect to and work with a remote OpenShift Container Platform instance by:
+In some scenarios, the user may already have a remote instance of OpenShift 3 running with various applications on it and wants to monitor it.
+The IDE allows users to set up a connection to a remote instance of OpenShift 3 and then use logs (such as the application and build logs) to troubleshoot and monitor running applications.
+Use the following tasks to connect to and work with a remote OpenShift instance:

-- 1. Setting up OpenShift Client Binaries
+- 1. Set up OpenShift Client Binaries

-- 2. Setting up Port Forwarding
+- 2. Set up Port Forwarding

-- 3. Streaming Pod Logs
+- 3. Stream Pod Logs

-- 4. Streaming Build Logs
+- 4. Stream Build Logs

 2.2.1.
-Setting up OpenShift Client Binaries
+Set up OpenShift Client Binaries